DogeFather Hits Self Reported Market Capitalization of $96,596.82 (FATHER)

-DogeFather (FATHER) traded up 4.9% against the US dollar during the 1-day period ending at 13:00 PM ET on September 12th.
-DogeFather has a total market cap of $96,596.82 and approximately $16,640.00 worth of DogeFather was traded on exchanges in the last day.
-One DogeFather coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
-During the last week, DogeFather has traded 9.4% lower against the US dollar.
+DogeFather (FATHER) traded 4.9% higher against the U.S. dollar during the 24 hour period ending at 8:00 AM ET on September 15th.
+DogeFather has a market capitalization of $96,596.82 and approximately $16,640.00 worth of DogeFather was traded on exchanges in the last 24 hours.
+During the last week, DogeFather has traded 9.4% lower against the U.S. dollar.
+One DogeFather coin can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.